Nic30/hwt/doc/index.rst

 --------------

 Tutorial is in hwtLib.examples.*, every file in this module contains user-entry-level comments.
-E.g. hwtLib.examples.simple.SimpleUnit is a good starting point.
+E.g. hwtLib.examples.simple.SimpleHwModule is a good starting point.

-Component in HWT is a class which inherits from Unit class.
+Component in HWT is a class which inherits from HwModule class.
-Object of such a class can be converted to a vhdl/Verilog by from hwt.synthesizer.utils.to_rtl function.
+Object of such a class can be converted to a vhdl/Verilog by from hwt.synth.to_rtl function.

 You can also download this doc in `PDF
 <https://media.readthedocs.org/pdf/hwtoolkit/latest/hwtoolkit.pdf>`_.